-Besides moving to a lower altitude — or if a descent must be delayed — you can treat high-altitude cerebral edema with supplemental oxygen and the drug dexamethasone, which decreases brain swelling.
+If a descent must be delayed — you can treat high-altitude cerebral edema with supplemental oxygen and the drugs acetazolamide and dexamethasone, which help decrease brain swelling.
 If one is available, this condition is also helped by time spent in a portable hyperbaric (pressure) chamber, which simulates descent to a lower altitude, during the time that supervision and transportation arrangements are being made for descent to lower altitude.
-Additional treatment for high-altitude pulmonary edema includes oxygen and nifedipine, as well as the use of a standard hyperbaric chamber.

 When To Call A Professional

 People with altitude sickness may not realize they are ill or that their symptoms are worsening.
 If you are accompanying someone who has symptoms of altitude sickness, help that person move to a lower altitude and consult a doctor as soon as one is available.

 The outlook for altitude sickness depends on how quickly the person can be moved to a lower altitude, and how serious their symptoms are.
 Symptoms of altitude sickness can disappear in just a few days at lower altitudes.
 In many cases, activities at high altitude can be resumed.
 However, the condition can be fatal if the symptoms are severe and the person remains at a high altitude.

 National Library of Medicine (NLM)